nap/SimpleMVC/README.md

 SimpleMVC
 =========

 A simple implementation of the MVC pattern using Swing as UI Framework.
+This implementation represent the bare minimum to have successful implementation of the Model View Controller pattern.

 Class Diagram
 =============